LasticXYZ/LasticUI/README.md

    - Contains the static frontend integrated with wallet connection functionality.
    - Serves as the boilerplate code that will evolve into the official Lastic website.
    - Design mirrors what's showcased in the `Figma UI`.
 As of now, the graphs are populated with mockup data.

-2. `./substrate-interact`:
-   - Developed on top of the [`substrate-front-end-template`](https://github.com/substrate-developer-hub/substrate-front-end-template.git).
-   - By following the guidelines in `./substrate_interact/README.md`, you can interact with the Coretime chain seamlessly.

 ### 🚚 Repository Migration
  - `./core_chain_sdk` has moved!
 Check out [LasticSDK](https://github.com/LasticXYZ/lastic-sdk) for the SDK development tailored for Coretime chain interactions.